Kandha Kadamba Kathir Vela: Plot

-Parvathi is a rich and arrogant woman who leads her life with her three sons – Kandha, Kadamba and Kathirvela.
-The sons are very obedient towards their mother and they run a restaurant in Chennai.
-Parvathi also had a daughter named Mallika who is married to Vadivelan, a barber following which Parvathi disowns her daughter.
-Vadivelan decides to teach a lesson for Parvathi.
-He understands that Parvathi's sons are in love with girls from an economically backward community and sets a plan to get them married against Parvathi's wishes.
-Kandha is married to Rupini, Kadamba to Rohini and Kathir to Ragini.
+Parvathi is rich and arrogant and lives with her three sons: Kandha, Kadamba, and Kathirvela.
+The sons are obedient to their mother and run a restaurant in Chennai.
+Parvathi also had a daughter named Mallika, who married Vadivelan, a barber.
+After this, Parvathi disowned Mallika.
+Vadivelan decides to teach Parvathi a lesson.
+He understands that Parvathi's sons are in love with girls from an economically backward community and schemes to have them marry against Parvathi's wishes.
+Kandha marries Rupini, Kadamba, Rohini, and Kathir, Ragini.

-Parvathi has originally planned to get her sons married to a rich family from London with a hope of getting hefty dowry and she hates her daughters in law as they are poor.
-Also, her sons support their wives which angers her further.
-Parvathi sets a plan to separate her sons from their wives by staging a drama.
-She pretends to be affectionate towards her daughters in law and persuades them to stay away from their husbands.
-She also brings a new maid to their home and creates a fear in the minds of her daughters in law about their husbands having an illegitimate affair with the new maid.
+Parvathi had planned to have her sons marry into a rich family from London, hoping for a hefty dowry, and she hates her daughters-in-law because they are poor.
+Also, her sons support their wives, further angering her.
+Parvathi schemes to separate her sons from their wives.
+She feigns affection towards her daughters-in-law and persuades them to stay away from their husbands.
+She also brings a new maid to their home and creates fear in the minds of her daughters-in-law about their husbands having affairs with the new maid.

-Parvathi succeeds in her plan and her daughters-in-law leave her home following a misunderstanding with her sons.
-Now, she plans to convince her sons to divorce their wives and make them marry her choice.
-But the maid (appointed by Parvathi) threatens her and demands a sum of Rs.
-5 crores for not revealing the truth.
-Parvathi is kidnapped by the maid and her men.
-But her sons along with their wives come and save Parvathi following which she understands the real nature of her daughters-in-law and accepts them.
+Parvathi succeeds: her daughters-in-law leave her home following a misunderstanding with her sons.
+Now, she plans to convince her sons to divorce their wives and have them marry her choices.
+However, the maid (appointed by Parvathi) threatens her and demands Rs.
+5 crores to not reveal the truth.
+The maid and her men kidnap Parvathi.
+But her sons and daughters-in-law save her.
+Then she appreciates her daughters-in-law.
 She also accepts her daughter and Vadivelan.